How do I recommend a grant from my fund?

-Grant recommendations that are received by Friday will generally be processed and mailed by the following Friday.
+Grant recommendations will generally be processed within five business days.
 Grants to nonprofits that require additional time for verification may take longer to process.
-Grant recommendations of $250,000 or more require additional review and may be delayed.
+Grant recommendations over $250,000 require additional review and may be delayed.

 Can a grant from my fund fulfill an irrevocable pledge to a nonprofit?

-Although you may not fulfill an irrevocable personal pledge through your fund, you may recommend that the Foundation make a multi-year grant from your fund to a nonprofit or school.
-Please contact the Community Foundation if you are interested in a multi-year grant.
+Although you may not fulfill an irrevocable personal pledge through your fund, you may recommend that the Foundation make a multi-year grant from your fund to a nonprofit.

 May I recommend an anonymous grant?